Freddie Freeman Player Props: Dodgers vs. Cubs

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .474, fueled by seven extra-base hits.
+- Freeman has an OPS of .858, fueled by an OBP of .388 and a team-best slugging percentage of .471 this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 32nd, his on-base percentage ranks 27th, and he is 60th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 29th, his on-base percentage ranks 31st, and he is 58th in the league in slugging.

-- Freeman has reached base via a hit in 13 games this year (of 20 played), and had multiple hits in seven of those games.

-- In 20 games played this year, he has hit a homer in two of them.
+- In 22 games played this season, he has homered in two of them.

 - In five games this season, Freeman has picked up an RBI, with more than one RBI once.